jbytecode/LinRegOutliers/examples.md

 @formula(y ~ x)
 ```

-where ```~``` operator seperates the dependent and independent variables.
+where ```~``` operator separates the dependent and independent variables.
 When the model includes more than one regressors, the model can similarly be expressed as

 ```julia
 @formula(y ~ x1 + x2 + x3)